Heatblur-Simulations/f-14-manual/SphinxManual/Manual/source/general.rst

 The middle volume knob, **4**, controls the audio levels of the AN/ALR-45 and AN/ALR-50 in the RIO's headset.
 The outside part of the knob controls audio from the AN/ALR-45 and can be turned off if needed.
-The inside part controls audio from the AN/ALR-50 can't be completely turned off as it controls the missile alert tones.
+The inside part controls audio from the AN/ALR-50 can't be completely turned off as it controls the MA/ML tones.

 The **AAA** switch (**10**) enables or disables display of strobes relating to AAA threats, the threat acronym and indicator lights still function.
 **NORM** allows normal operation and display of AAA threats and **DEFEAT** disables the strobes.

-The **UNKNOWN** switch (**6**) disables display of normal threats and display all unknown signals not identified as normal threast as solid strobes, the UNK acronym will be display if there are any present.
+The **UNKNOWN** switch (**6**) disables display of normal threats and display all unknown signals not identified as normal threast as solid strobes, the UNK acronym will be display whenever there are any present.
 The **DISPLAY** position allows this display and is momentary and needs to be held and the **OFF** position allows normal AN/ALR-45 operation.

 The three test switches (**7**, **8** and **9**) are all springloaded to center and allows for activation of BIT for the selected band or system.
+The **TEST - LOW/OFF/MID** switch enables BIT of the AN/ALR-45 **LOW** and **MID** band.
+The **LOW** position should result in a dotted strobe in each quadrant as well as audio and associated warning lights and acronyms for AAA and SAM LOW.
+The **MID** position should result in a dot-dash strobe in each quadrant as well as audio and associated warning lights and acronyms for AAA/AI and SAM MID.
 The **TEST - ML/OFF** switch enables BIT of the AN/ALR-50 in the **ML** position and should result in flashing SAM lights and range rings on the display as well as associated audio tones.
-The **TEST - HIGH/OFF** switch enables BIT of the AN/ALR-45 high band in the **HIGH** position and should result in a dashed strobe in each of the four quadrants on the display as well as audio and associated warning lights and acronyms for AI and SAM HIGH.
+The **TEST - HIGH/OFF** switch enables BIT of the AN/ALR-45 high band in the **HIGH** band and should result in a dashed strobe in each of the four quadrants on the display as well as audio and associated warning lights and acronyms for AI and SAM HIGH.
-The **TEST - MID/OFF/LOW** switch enables BIT of the AN/ALR-45 mid and low bands in their respective positions.
-The **MID** position should result in a dot-dash strobe in each quadrant as well as audio and associated warning lights and acronyms for AAA/AI and SAM MID.
-The **LOW** position should result in a dotted strobe in each quadrant as well as audio and associated warning lights and acronyms for AAA and SAM LOW.

 .. image:: /images/general/alr-45/display.png

-The **ECM DISPLAY** control panel is also located on the RIO's right horisontal console.
+The **ECM DISPLAY** control panel is also located on the RIO's right horizontal console.
 It controls the RIO's **ECMD** display as well as generic display settings for both displays.

 The **ECM - CORR** switch (**1**) allows setting how the two systems correlate their threats.
 It is springloaded back to **ML**.
-The **MA/ML** position is a momentary position and allows the RIO to correlate a AN/ALR-50 threat with only a **MA** condition to a AN/ALR-45 threat with or without a **ML** condition.
+The **MA/ML** position is a momentary position and allows the RIO to correlate AN/ALR-50 threats with a **MA** or **ML** condition to a AN/ALR-45 threats.
-The **ML** position, which is the normal switch position, sets the ECM to only correlate a AN/ALR-50 threat to an AN/ALR-45 threat if a **ML** condition occurs.
+The **ML** position, which is the normal switch position, sets the ECM to only correlate a AN/ALR-50 threats to an AN/ALR-45 threats if a **ML** condition occurs.
 The **OFF** position defeats (disables) the correlation momentarily allowing for normal uncorrelated threat display.

 The **ECM - ORIDE** switch (**2**) controls when the ECM can override the NAV display on the **ECMD**.